 To prevent this from happening and to ensure equitable access, countries have been conducting phased rollouts that prioritize vaccinating people with the highest burden of COVID-19 hospitalization or death — including health care workers, older adults, and essential workers — before opening up the vaccine supply to the rest of the population.

 But even with a fair national rollout system, existing structural inequities can pose challenges to vulnerable populations.
 For instance, in poorer or rural areas, hospitals and clinics often do not have the ultra-cold freezers required to store Pfizer’s COVID-19 vaccine, making supply more limited and the rollout slower.

-The COVID-19 Vaccine Equity Project (CVEP) aims to solve these more localized challenges by supporting vaccine tracking, supply management, community engagement, and more, in low- and middle-income countries.
-Co-led by the Sabin Vaccine Institute, Dalberg, and JSI Research and Training Institute, the project is currently active in Kenya, Ecuador, Nepal, and Ethiopia.
+The COVID-19 Vaccine Equity Project (CVEP) — co-led by the Sabin Vaccine Institute, Dalberg, and JSI Research and Training Institute — aims to solve these more localized challenges by supporting vaccine tracking, supply management, community engagement, and more, in low- and middle-income countries.

 “COVAX and Gavi are focused on equity in terms of getting vaccines to low- and middle-income countries, and that’s no small issue,” Jennifer Siler, Sabin Vaccine Institute’s vice president of global community engagement, told Global Citizen.
 “But once you actually get the vaccines to these countries, how do you get them to the people who really need them, and how do you prioritize the population?”

 Siler said some of the main challenges the CVEP team has witnessed include combating vaccine mistrust and misinformation, preparing health facilities to administer COVID-19 vaccines without an increase in staff, and developing a better understanding of what’s going on at the localized level.